bsc-s2/pykit/ratelimiter/README.md

 **Synopsis**:

 **syntax**:
-`RateLimiter(permits, max_burst=1)`
+`RateLimiter(token_per_second, max_burst=1)`

 **arguments**:

--   `permits`:
+-   `token_per_second`:
-    specifies the permits per second.
+    specifies the tokens can assign per second.
     It can be a int, float, long value.
-    If permits is 1, it means we can get 1 permit one second.
+    If token is 1, it means we can get 1 token per second.

 -   `max_burst`
-    specifies the permits that can max stored in second.
+    specifies the tokens that can max stored in second.
     Default is 1 second.
-    If permits is 2/s, and max_burst is specified as 2 seconds, the max capacity we can hold is 2 * 2 = 4 permits.
+    If `token_per_second` is 2/s, and max_burst is specified as 2 seconds,
+    the max capacity we can hold is 2 * 2 = 4 tokens.

 ### RateLimiter.consume
-Reduce the permits capacity according to consumed permits.
+Reduce the permits capacity according to consumed tokens.

 **syntax**:
 `RateLimiter.consume(consumed)`